THE WORLD’S #1 EXECUTIVE COACHING AND BUSINESS COACHING BLOG SINCE 2017.

 Following his 1915 return to India, he became the head of the Indian National Congress, an organization that played a crucial role in the fight against British imperialism.

 The scope of Gandhi’s fight exceeded India’s independence.
-His goal was to turn India into a successful post-independence country, and he had laid out a clear, albeit complex, vision to this end.
+His goal was to turn India into a prosperous post-independence country, and he had laid out a clear, albeit complex, vision.

 His vision for India included:

 Gandhi was unrelenting.
-He adhered to his beliefs and values uncompromisingly while working on all four of his challenges simultaneously.
+He adhered to his beliefs and values uncompromisingly while simultaneously working on all four challenges.
 He was a good communicator who knew his strengths and weaknesses inside out.
 His strategic thinking allowed him to elaborate and execute intricate leadership strategies effectively.
-He was always humble and compassionate: an almost archetypal servant leader.
+He was always humble and compassionate, an almost archetypal servant leader.

-The concept of servant leadership has always appealed to me.
-Meaningful leadership and personal growth best happen when one works toward a higher cause that benefits others.
+I have always been drawn to the concept of servant leadership.
+Meaningful leadership and personal growth occur best when one works toward a higher cause that benefits others.

 Servant leadership is intelligent leadership.